Settle Down: Turbidity and Water Quality

-In this activity, you will test one characteristic of water—turbidity—using soil samples that you collect in your schoolyard or neighborhood.
-At the end of the activity, you will evaluate your data and discuss the effects of turbidity on the plants and animals that live in the water.
+In this activity, you will test one characteristic of water—turbidity—using soil samples that you collect in your schoolyard or local neighborhood.
+At the end of the activity, you will evaluate your data and discuss the affects of turbidity on the plants and animals that live in the water.
 Then you will brainstorm ideas for preventing increased turbidity from runoff and soil erosion.

 Before going outside, make sure you have the following:

 Student Worksheet: Turbidity Data (your teacher will give to each group)

 - Graduated cylinder or measuring cup (300 milliliter capacity)

 - Metric measuring spoon or cup (30 milliliter capacity)